idrisr/notes/homebrew.md

 ## Linking

 * Homebrew insalls into `/usr/local/Cellar/`
-* and then symlinked into one or many ogem install gem-ctags gem ctags f
+* and then symlinked into one or many
   * `usr/local/bin`
   * `usr/local/lib`
   * `usr/local/include`